-To lock front panel buttons, highlight Key Lock On and press the 🖃 button.
+To lock front panel buttons, highlight Key Lock On and press the 🗗 button.
 Once the buttons are locked, pressing any front panel button will cause a password screen to display.
 You will need to enter the correct password to unlock the keys.
 The Key Lock password is 4231.
-The Administrator password also can be used to unlock the keys.

-You can save your changes by highlighting OK and pressing 🗗 button.
+You can save your changes by highlighting OK and pressing - button.
 Selecting Cancel exits the screen without saving the changes.